 Indonesia’s government aims to pass a law this year outlining offset and industrial cooperation requirements for foreign defense companies selling equipment to Indonesia.
 The country’s secretary general of defense, Air Marshal Eris Herryanto, says defense ministry policy already requires that foreign companies provide offsets.
 However, “we will put it into a bill.”
 He says the legislation is due to pass parliament this year.
 Eris is the third most senior official in Indonesia’s ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Indonesia To Put Offset Requirements Into Law".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Indonesia To Put Offset Requirements Into Law".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.